 - 3. In the Column Width field, enter the desired width in pixels. - 4.
-To end the operation: - Click OK to validate and close the dialog box. - Click Apply to validate the operation and keep the dialog box opened to adjust the next column's width. - Click Set As Default to create all the new columns to this width. - Click Close to cancel the operation. - 5.
-To restore all columns to the default value, in the Xsheet View menu, select All Columns to Default Width.
+Do one of the following: - Click OK to validate and close the dialog box. - Click Apply to validate the operation and keep the dialog box opened to adjust the next column's width. - Click Set As Default to create all the new columns to this width. - Click Close to cancel the operation. - 5.
+To restore all columns to the default value, in the Xsheet menu, select View > All Columns to Default Width.